ladybug-tools/ladybug-web/README.md

 * Errors in logic
 	* Analemmas are upside down
 * Latitude and longitude sliders not working properly
-* Maps not aways not updating properly when using lat/lon sliders
+* Maps not always not updating properly when using lat/lon sliders
 * Permalink support (currently broken )